Oil slides below $41 as U.S. inventory rise revives glut worries | MarketScreener

 While this helped prices, the market came under pressure after Saudi Arabia, Kuwait and the United Arab Emirates decided not to extend their extra voluntary supply reductions.

-(Additional reporting by Alex Lawler and Aaron Sheldrick; Editing by Barbara Lewis, Mark Potter and David Gregorio)
+(Additional reporting by Alex Lawler and Aaron Sheldrick; Editing by Barbara Lewis, Mark Potter, David Gregorio and Richard Chang)